 I launched Weisswoman Productions in 2002, after earning my second Master's degree, in Philanthropy and Media from the Visionaries Institute at Suffolk University, though the generosity of a full merit scholarship from actor Sam Waterston.
 I hold another M.S. in Public Health from UMass Amherst.
 My undergraduate studies were in Psychology and Biology at SUNY Albany, where I almost had a minor in English.

-Unique traits: Award-Winning Video Production, Cinematography and Editing
+Unique traits: Award-Winning Video Production, Cinematography and Editing An SDO Certified Women's Business Enterprise Polite Spanish Love my job!

 To the Edge of the Sky